cozuya/secret-hitler/README.md

 Navigate to: http://localhost:8080

 You'll most likely need a browser extension such as Chrome's [openMultiLogin](https://chrome.google.com/webstore/detail/openmultilogin/lbofelamdnfmipbbgkebcpkapahbmcgm?hl=en) to have multiple sessions on the same browser.
 No, incognito will not work.
-Also it will be very helpful to make all of the "quickdefault" accounts with the default password, snipsnap, so that you can log in to an account in one click.
+Also it will be very helpful to make all of the "quickdefault" accounts with the default password, **snipsnap**, so that you can log in to an account in one click.
 There's an open issue on github to provide a mongo script with that prepopulated but haven't got to it yet, sorry.

 ## Running in production mode